cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 in spending, for example due to unauthorized access.
 This is measure of security against accidental cost overruns.

-## Tutorial

-This segment walks the builder through the process.

 ### The *how* of this end result